chetnakhanna16/oyewiki_ds_analysis/README.md

 It can be interpreted from the bar chart that 'yahoo.com' is the second most popular email provider after 'gmail.com' and 'rediffmail.com' is the third most popular email provider.
 It is interesting to note that 'outlook.com', 'hotmail.com' and 'yahoo.co.in' are almost similar in popularity.

-## Project 2: Analyzing the average length of email ids
+## Analysis 2: Analyzing the average length of email ids

 Now we are analyzing the average length of the emails that people create for themselves.